 Q. Is the filter set is washable?

-A. No, but you can wash the filter surface softly with a dry microfiber dust cloth.
+A. No, but you can clean the filter surface softly with a dry microfiber dust cloth.

 Q. When to change the filter set?

 A. In every 6 months or after 3000 hrs of usage.
-Filter life indicator light will be turned on when the filter needs to replace.
+The filter life indicator light will be turned on when the filter needs to replace.

 Q. Does this produce ozone?